 MAO BAO Address & Contact Information Skyttegade 5, Copenhagen, Denmark Website Instagram Facebook

-Mao Bao permanent pop-up at Sidecar cocktail bar
+Mao Bao Permanent Pop-up at Sidecar Cocktail Bar

 Thus, on my next Copenhagen trip I took no chances.
 Sidecar & Mao Bao was booked as the first meal on arrival.
-We met up with my good friend André, who reviews restaurants for the Norwegian newspaper VG, for a pre-dinner snack at this popular neighborhood bar.
+We met up with my good friend André for a pre-dinner snack at this popular neighborhood bar.
 The cocktail bar Sidecar is located in Skyttegade close to the beautiful park Assistens Cemetery.
 Sidecar is actually open all day, offering breakfast and lunch to their guests, but I haven’t had a chance to check that out yet.
-The Mao Bao permanent pop-up is currently available at Sidecar every Wednesday to Saturday beween 6 PM and 10 PM
+The Mao Bao permanent pop-up is currently available at Sidecar every Wednesday to Saturday between 6:00 PM and 10:00 PM.

 What’s your favorite bao place in Scandinavia?
 Please share in a comment below.